-The lamellae are thin, comb- or fringe-like structures on the sides of a duck's bill, just inside the edge of the bill, and can look like serrated teeth.
+- Lamellae: The lamellae are thin, comb- or fringe-like structures on the sides of a duck's bill.
+They're just inside the edge of the bill and can look like serrated teeth.
 These structures are slightly pliable and are used for filtering or straining food from mud or water.
-Most dabbling ducks have at least some lamellae, but the length, number and spacing of the fringe is different for different species.
+Most dabbling ducks have at least some lamellae, but the length, number, and spacing of the fringe are different for different species.
 The lamellae are not usually visible unless the duck's bill is open or there is some injury or deformity on the side of the bill that exposes the lamellae.
-In addition to ducks, geese, swans and other waterfowl, flamingos also have prominent lamellae.
+In addition to ducks, geese, swans, and other waterfowl, flamingos also have prominent lamellae.

-Ducks have a small bump on the tip of the upper mandible of their bill, called a nail.
-The shape, size and color of the nail can vary, and may be the same color as the rest of the bill or could contrast with the main bill color.
-The nail is useful for digging through mud or debris and helps ducks uncover small roots, seeds, worms and other foods.
+- Nail: Ducks have a small bump on the tip of the upper side of their bill called a nail.
+The shape, size, and color of the nail can vary and may be the same color as the rest of the bill or could contrast with the main bill color.
+The nail is useful for digging through mud or debris and helps ducks uncover small roots, seeds, worms, and other foods.
 Geese and swans also have nails on their bills.
 For some duck species, such as lesser scaups and greater scaups, the nail can be a useful identification clue as well.

-Birds don't eat like we do, and they don't have teeth in the same way that humans and many other animals have teeth.
-But learning about a duck's bill and how it feeds is a great way to understand why ducks behave the way they do and what foods they can eat most easily.
+Birds don't eat as humans do, and they don't have teeth in the same way that humans and many other animals have teeth.
+Learning about a duck's bill and how it feeds is a great way to understand why ducks behave the way they do and what foods they can eat most easily.